-The Board's reasons and recommendations regarding Exelon's exchange offer are summarized on pages 5-6 of the Proxy Statement and a more detailed description is contained in NRG's Solicitation/Recommendation Statement on Schedule 14D-9 filed with the SEC on November 24, 2008, which is available on the SEC's website at www.sec.gov.
+The Board's reasons and recommendations regarding Exelon's exchange offer are contained in NRG's Solicitation/Recommendation Statement on Schedule 14D-9 filed with the SEC on November 24, 2008, which is available on the SEC's website at www.sec.gov.
 We urge you to read the Schedule 14D-9 (including any amendments and supplements thereto) because these documents contain important information regarding Exelon's exchange offer.